saltnpixels/crucial.css/README.md

 6. Images are responsive.
 All images will shrink to fit in their containers by default.

+7. Unordered lists found in a nav element have styles removed.

 ## Utilities

 Ok, so maybe a few utilities could be helpful.
 Only a few!
 Based on most websites out there, we created **9** utility classes that can be added in optionally by including the utilities file.
-These provide some basic and nifty layout classes to get you started, and to get any complexity out of the way.
+These provide some basic and nifty layout classes to jumpstart your project, and to get any complexity out of the way.
 Sizing can be changed through the variables listed down below.

 #### `.container-fluid`

-creates your typical everyday container that goes full width.
-It just gives you padding on both the right and left, so your content is not up against the viewport edges.
+Creates your typical everyday container that goes full width.
+It just gives you padding on both, the right and left, so your content is not up against the viewport edges.
+This is standard practice.

 #### `.container`

 Like above, except it's got a max-width of 1200px (you can change this via the CSS variables).
+It is also centered.

 #### `.container-left`